microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 7. Select **Save**.

-    > **Note** This step isn't necessary as the device provisioning service would create the device in the IoT Hub, but for the ease of flow of the lab, it is completed here.
+    > **Note**: This step isn't necessary as the device provisioning service would create the device in the IoT Hub, but for the ease of flow of the lab, it is completed here.

 8. Select the new **oilwells-edge-001** item, copy the primary key and primary device connection strings.